 If after reviewing these bullet points you want to become smarter than your doctor regarding the concept of probability (of failure or success) and statistics, and/or you have to make a serious life threatening decision where competing scientific opinions will not make it easy for you to know what to do, there is one book you need to read called “Calculated Risks” by Gerd Gigerenzer, PhD.

 First, some reminders…

--Just because you saw it on TV, newspaper, a celebrity endorses it, there are hundreds of testimonials, or their brochure looks great, does not mean it works.
+-Just because you saw it on TV, newspaper, a celebrity online pharmacy no prescription endorses it, there are hundreds of testimonials, or their brochure looks great, does not mean it works.

 -Tucsonans are especially prone toward thinking “alternative” necessarily means “helpful”…it doesn’t!
 View the National Institute of Health alternative treatments website!